Get Answers To Common Auto Accident Questions In South Carolina

 If you have been injured in an accident caused by a drunk driver, the Law Office of Kenneth E. Berger extends sympathies to you and your family.
 We are here to help those who have been harmed by negligence or wrongdoing, and we would like to help you start the recovery process today.

-To speak to an experienced legal professional about your accident, please call us by phone, use our contact form to send an email, or click our live chat box now.
+To speak to an experienced legal professional about your accident, please call us by phone, use our contact form to send an email, or start a live chat with us now.
 Our offices are conveniently located in Columbia, and we proudly serve clients from all over the state of South Carolina, including the Myrtle Beach, Sumter, and Florence areas.

 What should I do if I see an intoxicated driver?